- Live Rates

 If you are thinking of applying for a mortgage in Washington State, the loan amount you take out matters a great deal relative to the price of the home you intend to buy.
 If your loan amount is higher than a certain amount, you may have to take out a jumbo loan.
 But what is this type of loan?
 This article will explain.

 The real estate market is filled with variables that change from month to month, or at times from day to day.
 Securing a mortgage loan in this climate can be intimidating where smart buyers must constantly adjust to shifting trends in the housing market to get the right loan for their situation.
-A common question we get at Sammamish Mortgage is whether a borrower should pursue conforming financing or consider other mortgage loan options like a jumbo loan or balloon loan.

 The following tips will help you learn exactly what a jumbo loan is and if it’s the right type of mortgage loan for you.

 In Washington State, jumbo loans are determined by the size of the loan.
 Any loan amount greater than the conforming loan limit as authorized by Congress and signed into law by the White House is considered a jumbo loan.
 The official 2021 standard conforming first mortgage loan size limits by property type doe most counties in WA state are: (Updated for 2021)

 The exception to these limits in Washington State are the High Balance Conforming or Conforming Jumbo limits in King, Pierce and Snohomish counties that allow loan amounts up to $776,250 for 1 unit properties.

 Since the loan amount on jumbo loans is above the conforming loan limit, these are loans that are not guaranteed by government secured agencies like Fannie Mae and Freddie Mac.
 In light of this, jumbo loans are riskier to lenders and with that risk, comes a stricter set of underwriting criteria.